Overview frequency principle/spectral bias in deep learning: Empirical study of F-Principle

-An image can be regarded as a mapping from two-dimensional space coordinate to pixel intensity.
-The experiment in Fig. \ref{fig:2d} uses a fully-connected DNN to fit the camera-man image in Fig. \ref{fig:2d}(a).
-The DNN learns from a coarse-grained image to one with more detail as the training proceeds, shown in Fig. \ref{fig:2d}(b-d).
-Obviously, this is also an order from low- to high-frequency, which is similar to how biological brain remembers an image.
-This 2d F-Principle example also shows that utilizing DNN to restore an image may take advantage of low-frequency preference, such as inpainting tasks, but also should be cautionary about its insufficiency in learning high-frequency structures.
+An image can be regarded as a mapping from two-dimensional space coordinate to pixel intensity. \black{Learning this problem with a mean squared loss is a two-dimensional regression problem.} The experiment in Fig. \ref{fig:2d} uses a fully-connected DNN to fit the camera-man image in Fig. \ref{fig:2d}(a).
+The DNN learns from a coarse-grained image to produce one with more details as the training proceeds, shown in Fig. \ref{fig:2d}(b-d).
+Obviously, this is also an order from low- to high-frequencies, which is similar to how biological brain remembers an image. \black{In \citet{xu2018understanding}, the F-Principle is examined through the quantitative characterization of the convergence of each frequency in a cross section of a two-dimensional regression problem.}

+This 2-d example also shows that utilizing DNN to restore an image may take advantage of low-frequency preference, such as inpainting tasks, but also should be cautionary about its insufficiency in learning high-frequency structures.
 To overcome this insufficiency, some algorithms are developed \citep{chen2020ssd,jiang2020focal,xi2020drl,tancik2020fourier}, which will be reviewed more in Section \ref{sec:inspirealg}.